The Långfjället trail

 Transport to the trail

-Grövelsjön has daily bus connections to and from Mora (the journey takes about 3.5 hours) on lines 104 and 396.
-Check Dalatrafik’s website for the current timetable.
+Grövelsjön has daily bus connections to and from Mora (the journey takes about 3.5 hours).
+Check Dalatrafik’s website (opens in new tab) for the current timetable.

 You begin the hike by heading down towards Grövelsjön.
 From here, the trail branches off in a northwesterly direction and ascends to the pass between Sjöhöjden and Salsfjället.
 At 1,060 meters above sea level, the trail then slopes downward toward Sylen, located at the northern end of Grövelsjön.